List of Pokémon Trading Card Game sets: Ninth generation sets

-With the release of Pokemon games Scarlet and Violet, The Pokemon Company has announced the Scarlet and Violet series of the Pokemon TCG.
-The Japanese sets Scarlet ex and Violet ex will release on January 20, 2023, with the English set Scarlet and Violet releasing on March 31, 2023.
-The Scarlet and Violet series has some big changes coming, with the separation of Item and Tool cards, silver card borders, three holographic cards per pack, and a pack price raise from $3.99 to $4.49 USD.
+With the release of Pokémon games Scarlet and Violet, The Pokémon Company started releasing card sets from the Scarlet and Violet series of the Pokémon TCG.
+The Japanese sets Scarlet ex and Violet ex released on January 20, 2023, along with three "ex Starter Decks."
+The English set, Scarlet and Violet, released on March 31, 2023.
+The Scarlet and Violet series introduced some big changes, with Pokémon Tool cards becoming their own Trainer card group (they were previously considered Item cards), new card rarities, silver card borders, a new pack structure, which includes one holographic card and two reverse holographic cards per pack, and a booster pack price raise from $3.99 to US$4.49.